-In planning and performing our audit, we considered Woodbury County, Iowa's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Woodbury County, Iowa's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the Woodbury County, Iowa's internal control over financial reporting.
+The management of Woodbury County is responsible for establishing and maintaining effective internal control over financial reporting.
+In planning and performing our audit, we considered Woodbury County, lowa's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Woodbury County, lowa's internal control over financial reporting.
+Accordingly, we do not express an opinion on the effectiveness of the Woodbury County, lowa's internal control over financial reporting.